yogita-s-24/Basic_Concepts_Of_Java/README.md

    #While Loop
 => Syntax:  while(condition)
             {
-              // code to be exicuted
+              // code to be executed
             }